 Q3 and Q4 of 2020 and 2021.
 This gives us a great deal of hope for better days ahead.”

 CEO Paul Stephen

 THE BASICS Representing one DMC per country, with admission by invitation.
 All partners are individually owned and operationally licensed in their destination; they pay a joint marketing fee, for which they receive digital marking support, quality guidance, market intelligence and client communication support.

 TRENDS Today’s world means it’s a “very competitive market, so we have to deliver creative event ideas, competitive pricing and fast replies to enquiries to win business,” they say.
 “Incentive and meeting programs are seeking out authentic and sustainable experiences that involve interaction with the local community.”

 CEO Marc Schwabach, DMCP

-THE BASICS This boutique consortium of select, independent and "highly qualified" European DMCs offers global sales and marketing support to its members.
-Members are recruited by invitation only and must have ADMEI membership, be well-established and have strong reputations, and hold certification or accreditation.
+THE BASICS This boutique consortium of select, independent and “highly qualified” European DMCs provides global sales and marketing support to its members.
+Members are recruited by invitation only and must have ADMEI membership, be well-established, have strong reputations, and hold certification or accreditation.
 Benefits include sales and marketing support worldwide.